-Community Organising LAB – coLAB is a framework for cooperation between 4 (+1) organizations each from one country of the V4 region.
-This „colLABoration“ is happening on several layers with several outcomes.
+Community Organising LAB – coLAB is a space for colLABoration between 4 (+1) organizations each from one country of the V4 region.

 The aim of coLAB is to create a Tool-Box for trainers and community organisers based on the community organising methodology combined with community development and the principles of Teal Management (described by Frederic Laloux).